newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-assessment-grant.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Brownfield Assessment Grant Program provides grant money to support site assessment at any eligible brownfield site in NJ.
----
+summaryDescriptionMd: >-
   The Brownfield Assessment Grant Program provides grant money to support site assessment at any eligible brownfield site in NJ.
 ---

-### Eligibility
+## Eligibility

 - Available for eligible brownfield sites in the state for the purpose of assessing known or suspected site contamination